 Our mission, centered in the Eucharist, is to love God and His people, and to extend His love to others through service and prayer.

-Fr Oscar’s Mass for 7th Sunday of Easter
+Fr Oscar’s Mass for The 14th Sunday in Ordinary Time

 Permission to podcast/stream the music in this service obtained from ONE LICENSE, License #A-711796.
 All rights reserved.

 Stay Up to Date in Regards to the Coronavirus